ClimateMind/climatemind-backend/contribute-as-a-python-dev/how-to-update-docs/documentation/how-to-change-the-developer-guide.md

 * Move new files to the `docs` directory.
 * Update `SUMMARY.md` file to reflect the correct paths to files.&#x20;

-The creation of new subpages should work fine without moving to a `docs` folder.
+The creation of new subpages or renaming pages could also lead to this problem.
+See below the list of all issues to be aware of.&#x20;

 ### Possible issues